arpitgambhir/Human-Resources-Analytics/README.md

 # Human-Resources-Analytics
 Predicting which valuable employees will leave a certain company prematurely.
 I've included the dataset in this repo.
-It can also be found at kaggle.
+It can also be found on kaggle.

 Fields in the dataset include: